BGH [Federal Court of Justice] Sept. 26, 1980, I ZR 17/78 (Germany)

 In the new trial and decision, the Court of Appeals will have to consider whether it is more appropriate to choose an objective starting point.
 The necessary comparative assessment is usually only made possible by examining which objective characteristics determine the creative peculiarity of a work (see BGH GRUR 1980, 853, 854 – change of architect; also GRUR 1976, 261, 263 – painting wall).
 The definition of the protection area makes it easier to see the existing matches.
 The Court of Appeal will have to focus on these – and not on the differences.
 They form the basis for determining the distance between two workpieces (see BGH GRUR 1960, 251, 253 – Mecki-Igel II; 1961, 635,

-After the plaintiff’s revision, the contested judgment had to be set aside and the legal dispute had to be rejected to the court of appeal for a new hearing and decision, including the costs of the revision.
+After the plaintiff’s revision, the contested judgment had to be set aside and the legal dispute had to be sent back to the court of appeal for a new hearing and decision, including the costs of the revision.